alfaloo/tp/docs/DeveloperGuide.md

 ### Edit `Appointment`
 Edits an `Appointment` entry by indicating their `Index`.
-This command is implemented through the `EditAppointmentCommand` class which extend the `Command` class.
+This command is implemented through the `EditAppointmentCommand` class which extends the `Command` class.

 * Step 1.
 User enters an `editappt` command.
 * Step 2.
 The `AddressBookParser` will call `parseCommand` on the user's input string and return an instance of `editAppointmentCommandParser`.